tomjohnburton/alteos-blog-site/README.md

 ## About the app

-The client which serves the FrontEnd (using React), and the server (in Node/Express).
+I used this app as a way to really learn and understand Redux and the basics of Docker, containerisation etc. The app is split into two sections: the client which serves the FrontEnd (using React), and the server (in Node/Express).

 ### Prerequisits